CUHK-AIoT-Sensing/AquaScan/README.md

 * label2dis.py --generate location of subject in the sonar images
 * track.py --generate tracjectory of subjects

+Before using label2dis.py  and track.py please set the configuration in each methods.

 #### Usage Guide
 #### Parameters of label2dis.py
 | Argument Name | Argument Type | Required | Help Information |